AI for Enterprise. Definition, Use Cases, and Benefits

 Generating content

 Businesses can use enterprise AI to create various personalized content pieces to fit specific customer groups or individual clients.
-Using generative AI capabilities, they can generate at scale:
+Using generative AI solutions powered by large language models, they can generate at scale:

 • Marketing materials aligned with brand voice, including newsletters, product descriptions, social media posts, ad copy, images, etc.